pemoreau/advent-of-code/README.md

 After finishing the puzzle I discovered the [bitio](https://github.com/icza/bitio) library.
 I will try it when I have time.

 ## Day 17

+### Go

+Brute force approach.
+Not very proud of it.